Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 Requires Main Component and BG1EE or EET
 An import from Endless BG1 of changes to various townsfolk.
-Skipped if it's already installed via EBG1
+Will use EBG1's version if available

 ------------------------------------------------------------------------
 Clean up the wounded from the thieves maze